 Students will collaborate with classmates to form a band and rock out!
 Alongside the chance to perform in a group, they will learn songwriting skills to write the next big hit.
-Students will also develop the skills needed to set up a live performance, using mixing desks, PA systems, amplifiers, and everything else needed to get out there and play.
+Students will also develop the skills needed to set up a live performance.
+They will learn to use mixing desks, PA systems, amplifiers and everything else needed to get out there and play.